 Eventually, I ended up sleeping on my broken arm and it wasn’t until the next day that my friend that was walking the dog with me told my family what had happened and my grandfather showed up to take me to the ER.

 Desperate for Something Different

-At this time in my life I feel like I just got dealt a bad hand and thought to myself things will get better.
+At this time in my life I feel like I just got dealt a bad hand.
+I remember thinking to myself things will get better.
 When I got home from the hospital my mom still in psychosis had a jar of mustard waiting for me.
 She had some story about driving away evil spirits and then took mustard and put it on my face to ward off any evil spirits.
 Since that day I haven’t eaten mustard.
 Shortly after the mustard incident, she cornered me into my room and I remember her yelling and screaming and forcing me to take off my clothes so she can see me naked.
-I would have been beaten if I didn’t follow her direction and she still would have taken my clothes off.
+I felt like I would have been beaten if I didn’t follow her direction and she still would have taken my clothes off.

 I remember starting to rebel against everything and everyone.
 I’ve been tortured, abused mentally and physically, and I’m so sick of everyone and their perfect life from the age of 12 to 14 I would ride my bike alone 10 miles daily to escape my reality.
+I needed to change.
 Because anything, anywhere was better than where I lived.
 This escape is ultimately what led me to experiment with marijuana in high school.
 I liked whatever didn’t make me feel.
-I didn’t want to feel the crazy weird feelings of my mom, puberty, talking to people, being abused and dealing with life so I gave up, and gave in to anything that relieved my pain.
+Anything was better than these crazy weird feelings of my mom, puberty, talking to people, being abused and dealing with life so I gave up, and gave in to anything that relieved my pain.

 I tell you this back story because many people like me come from similar backgrounds, maybe they don’t have a psychotic mother or haven’t been sexually abused, but maybe they have a drunken mom or an abusive father.
 Most of the people I have met in recovery have some form of trauma or abuse in their past in one form or another.